This story originally appeared on American Home Shield and was produced and distributed in partnership with Stacker Studio.

 When winter hits, everything isn't always picture-book glistening snow and icicles.
 The situation can be much more serious than spending extra time digging out your car and scraping the ice from the windows.

 What starts as gently swirling snowflakes can quickly snowball, so to speak.
 Snow drifts piling up can damage your roof and rain gutters, freezing temps can cause pipes to burst, and meltwater can flood your basement and garage.
-Winter storms cost Americans $25 billion in damages and losses in 2021, according to the National Centers for Environmental Information.
+Winter storms have already cost Americans $3.6 billion in damages and losses in 2024, according to the National Centers for Environmental Information—that's double the $1.8 billion incurred in the entire winter season of 2023.

 There are effective ways to help keep your home warm without cutting too deeply into your cocoa and marshmallow funds.
 American Home Shield compiled a list of eight common ways to winterize your home for little or no cost, from basic weather strips to smart temperature controls.